Basel School of Business: Academic programs

 BSB offers a Bachelor of Science in Business Administration on-campus degree, a Bachelor of Business Administration (Top-Up) degree completion program, a flexible Master of Business Administration (MBA) degree, and a cohort based management Executive Master of Business Administration degree.

 The Bachelor of Science in Business Administration (BSBA) program is a three-year full-time on-campus program.
 The BSBA combines a liberal-arts based core curriculum with specializations in various business disciplines including: Accounting & Finance, Human Resource Management, Global Marketing, International Business, and International Hospitality Management.
 The Bachelor of Business Administration (Top-Up) program allows students with an accredited higher national diploma to earn a bachelor's degree by completing a 27-credit upper-level undergraduate sequence of courses.
 The BBA can be taken online or on-campus, full-time or part-time.

 The Basel School of Business offers a 36-credit Master of Business Administration (MBA) program.
 The MBA curriculum consists of three components, a business core, an area of specialization and a capstone.
 The areas of specialization include: International Business, Pharmaceutical Management, Healthcare Management, International Hospitality Management, Organizational Systems and Change, and Transformational Marketing.

 Philosophy

 BSB's approach to education is guided by the principle of Practical Experiential Learning (PEL).
 This philosophy promotes active engagement and real-world problem solving, blending practical work experiences with traditional academic instruction.

 Accreditations

 BSB programs are accredited by the International Assembly for Collegiate Business Education (IACBE) and the Council for Higher Education Accreditation (CHEA).
 BSB is certified by Swiss quality label for further education institutions (EduQua).

 Affiliations

-The Basel School of Business is a signatory to the United Nation's PRME - Principles for Responsible Management Education initiative.
+The Basel School of Business is a signatory to the United Nations' PRME - Principles for Responsible Management Education initiative.